entigolabs/platform-apis/docs/docs/guides/create-a-postgresql-instance.md

 # Create a PostgreSQL Instance

-This is an example of how to create a PostgreSQLInstance, PostgreSQLUser and PostgreSQLDatabase.
+This is an example of how to create a **PostgreSQLInstance**, **PostgreSQLUser** and **PostgreSQLDatabase**.

-## 1. Create Kubernetes manifests for PostgreSQLInstance, PostgreSQLUser and PostgreSQLDatabase
+## 1. Create Kubernetes manifests and deploy them to the cluster

-Create manifests and deploy them to the cluster.
-It is a good practice to include it in the application's Helm chart.
+Create manifests for the **PostgreSQLInstance**, **PostgreSQLUser** and **PostgreSQLDatabase** and deploy them to the cluster.

+It is a good practice to include them in the application's Helm chart.

+### 1.1 Create a PostgreSQLInstance manifest

-Security group and security group rules which allow access to the PostgreSQLInstance from pods are created automatically.
+Security group and security group rules to access the **PostgreSQLInstance** from pods are created automatically.

+Connection credentials for the master user `dbadmin` are stored in a Kubernetes secret `<.metadata.name>-dbadmin` and AWS Secrets Manager secret.

 ```yaml
 # Example PostgreSQLInstance